nntrongnghia/server-resource-monitoring/README.md

-# Server & Docker Monitoring with Prometheus + Grafana
+# Server & Docker & PostgreSQL Monitoring with Prometheus + Grafana

-A complete monitoring solution for tracking server resources (CPU, RAM, disk, network) and Docker container metrics in real-time with historical data.
+A complete monitoring solution for tracking server resources (CPU, RAM, disk, network), Docker container metrics, and PostgreSQL database performance in real-time with historical data.

 ## 📋 Table of Contents